 Mary Jo Thayer’s early life experiences gave her a heart for education and empathy, the combination of which was her springboard for earning two degrees in the field of teaching.
 Her humor, joy, and large doses of reality have encouraged hundreds of students of all ages to follow the true calling of their hearts and consciences.

 Water skiing, hiking, traveling, and grandchildren are her primary fun activities.
 She is married to her high school sweetheart, John, and together they raised their cherished family—sans pets—with faith, courage, and enthusiasm in beautiful, season-rich Michigan.
-Close to the Soul is her first novel and will be published by FQP next spring.
+Close to the Soul is her first novel and recently won the Christian Inspirational category and was a finalist in Religious Fiction in the 2021 American Fiction Awards.